Pulsar G65BN - 5500/6500W Dual Fuel Generator

 - Homeowners who want to be able to use the most necessary devices in their household, even during a blackout

-In the following paragraphs, we shall explore the power characteristics, available outlets, portability, and any additional features of the device, along with its emission compliance information.
+In the sections ahead, the power characteristics, availability of various outlets, the portability, and any additional features of the device shall be discussed.

 Power & Run Time